proteanx/electrumx/docs/environment.rst

   The maximum number of address subscriptions permitted to a single session.
 When this per-session limit is reached, the client will be denied subsequent subscriptions.
 Defaults to 50,000.

-.. envvar:: MAX_SESSIONS_PER_IP

-  The maximum number of simultaneous (non-tor) client connections permitted from a single IP address.
-If a client has more than this many connections, subsequent connections will be disallowed.
-In addition if :envvar:`BAN_EXCESSIVE_CONNECTIONS` is `1` (the default), the offending client will be automatically banned.
-Defaults to 50.

-.. envvar:: BAN_EXCESSIVE_CONNECTIONS

-  If 1 (the default), then clients exceeding :envvar:`MAX_SESSIONS_PER_IP` will be automatically banned.
-Defaults to 1.

 .. envvar:: BANDWIDTH_LIMIT